 7. The Mill River is listed as "IMPAIRED" by the Massachusetts DEP due to water temperature.
 It needs a TMDL (Total Max Daily Load) so that it will not continue to degrade.
 To date, this has not been done.
 With the discharge of the wastewater treatment plant in close proximity to sensitive receptor areas like the Mill River, more scrutiny is warranted.
 Does the Orange/Red Plume going into the Mill River violate the Clean Water Act?

-8. HOW can this be so close to the bodies of water?
-Aren't there buffer zones that have to be met?
+8. Sensitive Receptors-Are they protected?
 The Tail Race and surrrounding wetlands are included in the "assessed waters" by the DEP and listed as state body type: "RIVER". iaspub.epa.gov/tmdl_waters10/attains_waterbody.control?p_au_id=MA72-15&p_cycle=2014#tmdls .
 These are the waterbodies that were assessed to be "IMPAIRED".
 The Rivers Act states 200' buffer zones are required.
 Some construction and site grading will take place inside the 200’ buffer zone.
-Why is this allowed?